CREATIVE WAYS TO MAKE MONEY ON SOCIAL MEDIA

 8. Start a Blog to Make Money From Website Traffic and Ads.

-So this one would take a bit more effort than some of the other options, but doing so will increase your opportunities to make money in the long run.
+So this one would take a bit more effort than some of the other options, but doing so will increase your opportunities to make money on social media in the long run.
 The thing is if you have a blog, you can implement any of the above options on your social media accounts as well as on your blog.
 You could be writing sponsored blog posts, and posting sponsored Instagram photos at the same time!

 If you’ve built up a large following and audience you can make money through social media by driving traffic to your blog and website from your social accounts.
 If you have a following on many accounts (Instagram, Facebook, Twitter etc.), consider creating unique trackable links for each account to put in the account bio.
 This will help you track which accounts your website and blog traffic are coming from.